Starlink RV Kit

 How it works

 Your active Roam plan pauses immediately.
-Instead of paying your full monthly rate, you're charged a small holding fee, typically under $10 per month.
+Instead of paying your full monthly rate, you're charged a $10/month holding fee — Starlink doubled this fee from $5 to $10 in May 2026.
 Your account stays active, your dish stays registered to your account, and you can reactivate at any time.

 Reactivating your plan